Harsh1210/odoo-xmlrpc-opportunitity-creation-lambda-api/README.md

 -   **Direct Odoo Integration:** Creates Opportunities directly in the Odoo CRM pipeline.
 -   **Serverless Architecture:** Low-cost, scalable, and maintenance-free, powered by AWS Lambda.
 -   **Secure Endpoint:** Uses a Client ID and Secret to protect the public-facing Lambda Function URL from unauthorized access.
--   **Email Notifications (Optional):** Can be configured to send email notifications for new opportunities using Gmail.
+-   **HTML Email Notifications:** Can be configured to send formatted email notifications for new opportunities using AWS Simple Email Service (SES).
 -   **Decoupled:** The frontend and backend are completely separate, allowing you to use any web technology (React, Vue, plain HTML, etc.).

 ## Architecture Flow